nickfargo/state/README.md

 <a name="concepts" />
 ## Concepts

-* [Expressions](#concepts--expressions) — States and their contents are expressed using concise object literals, along with an optional set of attribute keywords, which together are interpreted into formal **state expressions**.
+* [Expressions](#concepts--expressions) — States and their contents can be concisely expressed using a plain object literal, which, along with an optional set of attribute keywords, is passed into the `state()` function and interpreted into a formal **state expression** type.

-* [Inheritance](#concepts--inheritance) — States are hierarchically nested in a tree structure: the **owner** object is given exactly one *root* state, which may contain zero or more **substates**, which may themselves contain further substates, and so on.
+* [Inheritance](#concepts--inheritance) — States are hierarchically nested in a tree structure: the **owner** object is given exactly one **root state**, which may contain zero or more **substates**, which may themselves contain further substates, and so on.
 A state inherits both from its **superstate**, with which it shares the same owner, as well as from any **protostate**, which is defined as the equivalently positioned state within a prototype of the owner object.
 Protostates have a higher inheriting precedence than superstates.

 * [Attributes](#concepts--attributes) — A state expression may include **attributes** that can specially designate or constrain a state’s usage.
-For example: the `initial` attribute designates a state as the owner’s initial state, whereas the `final` attribute dictates that a state will allow no further transitions once it has become active; an `abstract` state is one that cannot be current but may be inherited from by substates, while a `default` attribute marks such a substate as the primary redirection target for an abstract superstate, should a transition ever target the abstract state directly.
+For example: the `initial` attribute designates a state as the owner’s initial state, whereas the `final` attribute dictates that a state will disallow any further transitions once it has become active; an `abstract` state is one that cannot be current but may be inherited from by substates, while a `default` attribute marks such a substate as the primary redirection target for an abstract superstate, should a transition ever target the abstract state directly.

 * [Data](#concepts--data) — Arbitrary **data** can be attached to each state, and inherited accordingly through protostates and superstates.